Best Laptop for Programming in 2020

 Do I Need a Powerful Laptop for Programming?

 No. If you’re serious about programming and coding, you’ll definitely want something that goes beyond the specs of an entry level laptop.
 Processing power is important, as is RAM.
 But the vast majority of programmers can get by with a fairly middle of the road laptop.
-Our review list for the best laptops programming includes a wide variety of prices ranging from budget friendly models to more expensive laptops.
-If you read our guide carefully and identify the features and specs that are most important to programming, (and pay less attention to the features that don’t matter) you can get a best quality model for a very reasonable price.
+Our review list for the best laptops for programming includes a wide variety of prices ranging from budget friendly models to more expensive laptops.
+If you read our guide carefully and identify the features and specs that are most important to programming, (and pay less attention to the features that don’t matter, such as graphics), you can get one of the best laptops for programming for a very reasonable price.

 Is XPS 13 good for programming?

 Well Dell’s XPS 13 didn’t quite make the cut for our review list, it came very close.
 From the eighth gen Intel Core i5 processor to the respectable amount of SSD storage to the 8GB of RAM built in, it checks off all the boxes as one of the best laptops for programming.
-While we opted instead to include the Inspiron from Dell due to its more innovative design, the 13 inch Dell XPS could serve as a suitable substitute for other laptops on our list and one of your best options if you want a reliable workhorse.
+While we opted instead to include the Inspiron from Dell as one of the best laptops for programming, due to its more innovative design, the 13 inch Dell XPS could serve as a suitable substitute for other laptops on our list and one of your best options if you want a reliable workhorse laptop.

 Is Mac Better for Programming?

-While there are a lot of great reasons to own a Mac, we generally would caution against using a Mac for coding.
-They offer significant specs, but the proprietary nature of Macs mean that the OS is a lot more limited for programming than other operating systems.
-We’ve included a great MacBook Air on our list for those that just prefer the Mac operating system, but it’s certainly not our first choice when picking out a coding laptop.
+While there are a lot of great reasons to own an Apple Mac, we generally would caution against using a Mac for coding.
+Apple Macs can offer some of the best specs, especially in their pro models and the screens and graphics are extraordinary, but the proprietary nature of Macs mean that the OS is a lot more limited for programming than other operating systems.
+We’ve included a great MacBook Air on our list for those that just prefer the Mac operating system, but despite the good battery life and speedy processor (although not quite an I7 processor), it’s not our first choice when picking out a coding laptop.
 You can check the guide above for more information on the advantages and disadvantages of each operating system.

 Which Lenovo laptop is best for programming?

-We like the Lenovo ThinkPad.
-Unlike the Lenovo brand Chromebook that shows up in our list, it’s a no frills and by the books computer, but it’s also one of the best deals around.
-The specs offered are great for their price and offer a level of consistency in performance that most laptops have a hard time replicating.
+We like the Lenovo ThinkPad laptop.
+Unlike the Lenovo brand Chromebook that shows up in our list, it’s one of the best no-frills and by the books computers, but it’s also one of the best deals around.
+The specs offered, especially the storage and RAM are great for their price and offer a level of consistency in performance that most laptops have a hard time replicating.
+Lenovo is typically synonymous with laptops for business, and as such they have a lot of features from stock that can be useful, including great battery life and generous storage.
+If you’re looking for one of the best laptops for programming on a budget, then a laptop from Lenovo could definitely fit the bill.

 If you’re looking for the best programming laptop in 2020, you can consider this guide your crash course.
-Whether you’re an experienced coder or someone who can’t distinguish an i7 from a retina display, there should be something for you here.
-And we’re confident in the quality of every model we’ve highlighted on this list.
+Whether you’re an experienced laptop shopper or someone who can’t distinguish an i7 Processor from a retina display, there should be something for you here.
+And we’re confident in the quality of every model we’ve highlighted on this list to be the best laptop option for you.